-Tamil Nadu polls: Kamal Haasan’s MNM to contest on 154 seats, forges alliance with two other parties
+Tamil Nadu polls: Kamal Haasan’s MNM to contest 154 seats, forges alliance with two other parties

 The two allies, All India Samathuva Makkal Katchi and Indhiya Jananayaga Katchi, will contest on 40 seats each.

-Actor-turned-politician Kamal Haasan’s party Makkal Needhi Maiam on Monday announced that it will contest on 154 seats in the upcoming Tamil Nadu Assembly elections, NDTV reported.
-The remaining 80 seats in the 234-member Assembly has been allotted to two of its allies, the All India Samathuva Makkal Katchi and Indhiya Jananayaga Katchi, which will contest on 40 seats each.
+Actor-turned-politician Kamal Haasan’s party Makkal Needhi Maiam on Monday announced that it will contest 154 seats in the upcoming Tamil Nadu Assembly elections, NDTV reported.
+The remaining 80 seats in the 234-member Assembly has been allotted to two of its allies, the All India Samathuva Makkal Katchi and Indhiya Jananayaga Katchi, which will contest 40 seats each.

 General Secretary of Haasan’s party CK Kumaravel, AISMK founder Sarathkumar and IJK leader Ravi Pachamuthu signed the agreement on Monday, according to The New Indian Express.
 Speaking to reporters, Kumaravel said efforts were on to bring a few more parties to the alliance led by the MNM.